-FORM 10-K (Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 4 For the fiscal year ended December 31, 2021 Or ☐ TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF F 1934 For the transition period from to Commission File Number: 001-39952 QU JALTRICS INTERNATIONAL IN С. (Exact name of Registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 47-1754215 (I.R.S.
-Employer Identification N lo.)
-(Tel 333 West River Park Drive Provo, Utah 84604 (Address, including zip code of principal executive offices) 385-203-4999 ephone number, including area code, of principal executive office es) Title of each class Class A Common Stock, \$0.0001 par value per share Trading Symbol XM Name of each exchange on which reg The Nasdaq Global Select Marke Securities registered pursuant to section 12(g) of the Act: None. rasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes a securities are securities and the securities are securities and the securities are securities are securities and the securities are securities are securities and the securities are securities a 5 all reports required to be filed by Section 13 or 15(d) of the Secuequired to file such reports), and (2) has been subject to such filir C 1 ed electronically every Interactive Data File required to be submit th shorter period that the registrant was required to submit such fi T (§232.40 celerated filer, an accelerated filer, a non-accelerated filer, a smal accelerated filer," "smaller reporting company," and "emerging g Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 1 3 f the registrant has elected not to use the extended transition period $(B)$ of the Securities Act. $\square$ od for complying with any new or revised f financial under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$
+FORM 10-K

+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2020

+Or

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-39952

+QUALTRICS INTERNATIONAL INC.

+(Exact name of Registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+333 West River Park Drive

+Provo, Utah 84604

+(Address, including zip code of principal executive offices)

+(Telephone number, including area code, of principal executive offices)

+Title of each class

+Class A Common Stock, \$0.0001 par value per share

+Trading Symbol XM

+Name of each exchange on which registered Nasdaq Global Select Market

+Securities registered pursuant to section 12(g) of the Act:

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗷

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \Box No \blacksquare

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗷 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer × Smaller reporting company

+Emerging growth company ×

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box